joshluisaac/code-challenge/UserGuide.md

 User Guide Document.
 ==========================

-This is the user guide document which is part of the code challenge deliverables.
+This is the __user guide document__ which is part of the code challenge deliverables.
 Please note that other deliverables are also provided.
 This includes the following:

+1. Bill of materials (BOM) document.
 1. Functionality
 2. Spefic...

+The application can be executed in one of two modes depending on the flag which was passed in.
+These modes are controlled by certain flags.

+`-s or --store` : Indicates that you want to run the program in storage mode.
+In storage mode, the name and phone number is persisted to `book.json`.
+This serves as a persistent database object which is then used for successive runs.

+`-u or --union`

 Executing the app in storage mode
 ---------------------------------